ddbrennan/git-interview-baseline/README.md

 ## Overview

-A key to collaborating with git is to keep discrete and individual lines of work isolated from each other.
-Consider the following scenario.
+A key to collaborating with git is to keep work on individual features for a project separate from the rest of the project.
+Consider the following scenario:

 You start work on a big feature, making a few commits that don't entirely finish the feature.
-Your git log might look like:
+Your git log (a list of all commits on the repository – accessed with `git log` on the command line) might look like this:

 ```
 512bec5 Still broken, working on new-feature (aviflombaum, 2 hours ago)